syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/FreeText-Annotation.md

 documentation: ug
 ---

-# Working with freetext annotations
+# Working with free text annotations

-PDF viewer allows you to include freetext annotations in a PDF document and provides options to modify or remove the existing freetext annotations.
+PDF viewer allows you to include free text annotations in a PDF document and provides options to modify or remove the existing ones.

-## Adding freetext annotations
+## Adding free text annotations

-### Enabling freetext annotation mode
+### Enabling free text annotation mode

-Set the [AnnotationMode](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpdfviewer/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.SfPdfViewer~AnnotationMode.html) property of the PDF viewer to `FreeText`.
+Set the `AnnotationMode` property of the PDF viewer to `FreeText`.
 After setting the annotation mode, tap any PDF page and a popup will appear.
 Zooming, panning and scrolling will be disabled.
-Type the text in the popup and click "OK" to add the typed text to the page.
-Once the freetext annotation is added to the page zooming, panning and scrolling will be enabled again.
+Type the text in the popup and click &#34;OK&#34; to add the typed text to the page.
+Zooming, panning, and scrolling will be enabled again if the free text annotation is added.

 {% tabs %}
 {% highlight c# %}